 To check Pakistan visa fees, click here

-If you’re coming from abroad, you can fly into the local airport Allama Iqbal International Airport (LHE) from Uzbekistan, Thailand, UAE, Saudi Arabia, Qatar, Canada, and Malaysia.
+If you’re coming from abroad, you can find direct flights to the local airport Allama Iqbal International Airport (LHE) from Uzbekistan, Thailand, UAE, Saudi Arabia, Qatar, Canada, and Malaysia.
 The airport is located 20-30 mins from Lahore’s city center.

 If you’re coming from within Pakistan, I recommend using a bus company called Faisal Movers.
-It connects Lahore to other major cities such as Islamabad and Karachi.
+It connects Lahore to other main cities in Pakistan, such as Islamabad and Karachi.
 It’s also the most convenient and affordable way to get to Lahore from those places if you don’t have a car.

-🔥 Top Tip: There’s often debate about which bus company to use: Daewoo or Faisal Movers, as both of them connect the major cities of Pakistan at similar prices.
-While I personally had a great experience with Faisal Movers and didn’t get to use Daewoo for comparison, all the locals I’ve met have told me that Faisal Movers is better.
+🔥 Top Tip: There’s often debate about which bus company to use: Daewoo or Faisal Movers, as both of them connect the main cities of Pakistan at similar prices.
+While I personally had a great experience with Faisal Movers and didn’t use Daewoo, all the locals I’ve met have told me that Faisal Movers is better.
 Just something to keep in mind!

 If you prefer to get around entirely on your own, definitely download both Uber and Careem.
 Both options are cheaper than taxis (which may also be hard to find depending on the area you’re in), and you’ll find that sometimes you have to use them both simultaneously in order to successfully secure a ride.
 You can also flag down any rickshaw passing by!

-Insider’s Tip: You will get asked for a lot of selfies during your trip.
+🤳🏼 Insider’s Tip: You will get asked for a lot of selfies during your trip.
 In many cases, it’s a great chance to make new friends.
-However, if you feel uncomfortable for any reason, know that it wouldn’t be considered socially acceptable for a local Pakistani man to ask a local woman for a selfie if they were just strangers, so keep that in mind if you ever feel hesitant about saying no!
+However, if you feel uncomfortable for any reason, know that it wouldn’t be considered socially acceptable for a local Pakistani man to ask a local woman for a selfie if they were just strangers.
+So, don’t be afraid to say no!

 - Cooco’s Den – This restaurant offers an incredible view of Badshahi Mosque.
 Their food is delicious too.
 I recommend coming here during sunset to have the most surreal scenic dinner!